ByAliaksandr/web-coding-challenge/README.md

 Tests improvements:

 - `shouldNotMatch` validator unit tests must be extended to cover more scenarios.
-- The `signupForm` e2e tests must be extended to at least one sucessful scenario.
+- The `signupForm` e2e tests must be extended to at least one successful scenario.

 ## The project structure

 This project has `pages` and `lib` folders.
-The page embraces and isolate the business logic.
-Normally a page has varios subcomponents.
+The page embraces and isolates the business logic.
+Normally a page has various subcomponents.
 The `lib` folder is a shared folder for common components and services.

 ## FAQ

 - Why angular forms email validator is used?

-  It is a well-tested and robast solution which not require extra effort.
-It is defenetly save time.
+  It is a well-tested and robust solution which doesn't require extra effort.
+It saves time.
-  Async validation can help us to verify if user's email is already used.
-So this can be pottential improvement.
+  Async validation can help us to verify if a user's email is already used.
+So this can be a potential improvement.

 - Why Angular Material is used?

   Angular Material perfectly fits for projects with forms which require various validation scenarios.
-  Angular Material UI and animation bring the project to the 'production-ready': it stays on brand; it works across the web and mobile; it is optimized for Angular.
+  Angular Material UI and animation bring the project to the 'production-ready' state: it stays on brand; it works across the web and mobile; it is optimized for Angular.

 - Why TestBed is not used?